-Completion of the degree in History will provide the student with knowledge of the political, economic, social and intellectual development of the world’s principal civilizations, notably American (U.S.) civilization, Western civilization and the civilization of one other area of the world.
+Completion of the degree in History will provide students with knowledge of the political, economic, social and intellectual development of the world’s principal civilizations, notably United States civilization, Western civilization and the civilization of one other area of the world.
 Included also are the principal personalities, events, ideas and relationships that are the basis of historical studies, as well as a knowledge of various historical methods and historiography that will lead to a better understanding of: (a) how historians approach the past; (b) the value and limitations of various kinds of historical writings; and (c) how to explore the evolution of history as an academic discipline.
 Specific student learning objectives for History majors include:

-- To analyze and explain problems of historical interpretation.
+- Analyze and explain problems of historical interpretation.

-- To comprehend, articulate and apply the various approaches to historical analysis.
+- Comprehend, articulate and apply the various approaches to historical analysis.

-- To learn to read and interpret historical sources critically and analytically.
+- Learn to read and interpret historical sources critically and analytically.

-- To select a research problem and search for relevant primary and secondary sources.
+- Select a research problem and search for relevant primary and secondary sources.

-- To write a research essay using a scholarly format that includes footnotes and bibliography.
+- Write a research essay using a scholarly format that includes footnotes and bibliography.

-- To demonstrate a complex understanding of the history of the U.S., Europe and one other region or culture over a period of time.
+- Demonstrate a complex understanding of the history of the U.S., Europe and one other region or culture over a period of time.

-- To understand historical subjects that transcend regional boundaries.
+- Understand historical subjects that transcend regional boundaries.

 ADT/STAR Act Degree Road Maps